China threatens consequences over US warship's actions

 The U.S. has no South China Sea claims itself, but has deployed Naval and Air Force assets for decades to patrol the strategic waterway, through which around $5 trillion in global trade transits each year and which holds highly valuable fish stocks and undersea mineral resources.

-U.S. forces currently operate in the South China Sea daily, and have been present for more than a century.
+U.S. forces currently operate daily in the South China Sea, and have been present for more than a century.
 China regularly responds angrily, accusing the U.S. of meddling in Asian affairs and impinging upon its sovereignty.

-China’s claims have frequently brought it into conflict with other nations in the region as well, and Filipino diplomats were expected to unleash a slew of protests on Friday over China’s recent targeting of a Philippine coast guard ship with a powerful military laser and other aggressive behavior.
+China’s claims have frequently brought it into conflict with other nations in the region as well.
+Filipino diplomats unleashed a slew of protests Friday over China’s recent targeting of a Philippine coast guard ship with a powerful military laser and other aggressive behavior.

 Find more AP Asia-Pacific coverage at https://apnews.com/hub/asia-pacific